IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 if_txspeed:
 : The
-  if_txspeed option is a 64-bit unsigned integer indicating the interface transmit speed in bits per second.
+  if_txspeed option is a 64-bit unsigned integer that indicates the interface transmit speed in bits per second.
 {: vspace='0'}